Forrest: You really care what I think?

 - Self-Harm: Faith beats herself (Buffy in her body) in a rage.

-- Sexy Discretion Shot: The Riley/Faith love scene cuts away to Willow/Tara doing their spell with lots of suggestive heavy breathing, which means we have a Sexy Discretion Shot covered by a Getting Crap Past the Radar shot!
+- Sexy Discretion Shot: The Riley/Faith love scene cuts away to Willow/Tara doing their spell with lots of suggestive heavy breathing and ends with Willow suggestively collapsing on the pillows while panting and sweating.

 - Sexy Shirt Switch: Faith dresses in Riley's shirt while Not Staying for Breakfast.

 - Shoot the Hostage: Buffy grabs Smith when he tries to inject her and threatens to break his neck if the spec ops team doesn't let her go.
 They tell her to go ahead, as they get their affairs in order before every mission.

-- Showing Off the New Body: Faith's first impulse is to take a bath, show off her legs for the camera, and grope her new body extensively.
+- Showing Off the New Body: Faith-as-Buffy's first impulse is to take a bath, shows off her legs for the camera, and gropes her new body extensively.